 What could be a better travel pairing than five days spent based in Split and its surroundings, followed by 3-4 days of skiing and apres-ski?
 The Sljeme peak on Mount Medvednica near Zagreb is a local favourite.

-You can rent all the equipment that you need here and organise lessons for adults and children locally.
+You can rent all the equipment that you need here and organise lessons for adults and children locally, making Croatia a great place for a ski holiday with children.
 The resort is at 1,030m at its highest point and 730m at its lowest.

 Platak ski resort (1,363m) sits on the slopes of Radesevo mountain, close to Rijeka.
 The views are spectacular from up here and you can see all the way out across the sea.